jacecotton/tcds/docs/src/components/index.md

 ---
 title: Components
 description: Components are reusable building blocks for creating pages and interfaces.
-They are configurable and content-agnostic, while still enforcing visual and behavioral consistency.
-Building with a component-based approach enables centralized quality control, benefits from regular updates, and leverages established solutions to known challenges.
+They are configurable and content-agnostic, while still ensuring consistency of design and function.
+Building with components improves user experience, benefits from regular updates and centralized quality control, and leverages established solutions to known challenges.
 eleventyNavigation:
   key: Components
   order: 3